 Duomo di Sant'Andrea

 At the heart of the town of Amalfi, this historic church is one of the most important architectural buildings in the region and has been standing on this site since the ninth century, although it has seen plenty of changes over the years.
-One of the oldest items in the church is a thirteenth century crucifix, while it is said that in the crypt lies the remains of St Andrew, brought to the area in the early thirteenth century from Constantinople.
-Visible from almost everywhere in the town, the bell tower is one of the oldest surviving parts of the church, and construction on this part of the church began in the twelfth century.
+One of the oldest items in the church is a 13th-century crucifix, while it is said that in the crypt lies the remains of St Andrew, brought to the area in the early thirteenth century from Constantinople.
+Visible from almost everywhere in the town, the bell tower is one of the oldest surviving parts of the church, and construction on this part of the church began in the 12th century.

 The Madonna di Positano